1 Definitions and Interpretation

 (b) the Clubs in The League.

-20.2 In the Semi-Final and Final Rounds only, a sum equivalent to not more than 6.3 per cent of the Net Cup Competition Gate shall be paid by The League as a levy to the County Football Associations.
+20.1.3 In the Semi-Final and Final Rounds only, a sum of up to 6.3 per cent of the Net Cup Competition Gate shall be paid to The League (to be utilised by the League as appropriate).
 The remaining proceeds of each such match shall be divided between the two Clubs in question and the Pool Account in the proportions referred to in Rule 20.1 above provided always that as regards the Final Tie and any replay thereof, where a Club sells match tickets, it does so on behalf of The League and shall pay forthwith into the Pool Account the proceeds of sale and shall send to The League within 28 days of the said match a final statement of account and ticket reconciliation and shall pay into the Pool Account any balance due whether the Club has received payment or not.
 Within seven days of the Final Tie The League shall send to each Club participating in such match 50% (fifty per cent) of his estimate of the amount which that Club will be entitled to receive out of the net gate receipts for that match.

-20.5 For all Competition matches (other than the Final), subject to Rule 20.6, the visting Club may also claim hotel expenses incurred (and the amount claimed shall be an expense of the match) at the following rates:
+20.3.3 actual cost of motor coach hire (not exceeding £2,400).
+20.4 For all Competition matches (other than the Final), subject to Rule 20.5, the visting Club may also claim hotel expenses incurred (and the amount claimed shall be an expense of the match) at the following rates:

-20.7 In respect of the Final, each Club shall be entitled to claim (and the amount claimed shall be an expense of the match):
+20.6 In respect of the Final, each Club shall be entitled to claim (and the amount claimed shall be an expense of the match): 20.6.1 travel expenses incurred in accordance with the rates set out in Rule 20.3; and

 21 Postponement and Abandonment

-21.2 When a competition match is postponed (except by reason of an FA Cup match or Premier League or League match) the Visiting Club may be entitled to receive from the Home Club, out of the gate of the rearranged game, travelling expenses and hotel expenses calculated in accordance with Rules Rules 20.4 to 20.6.
+21.2 When a competition match is postponed (except by reason of an FA Cup match or Premier League or League match) the Visiting Club may be entitled to receive from the Home Club, out of the gate of the rearranged game, travelling expenses and hotel expenses calculated in accordance with Rules 20.3 to 20.5.
 Any payments will be at the discretion of the Board and will take into account whether any expenditure had been incurred in respect of the postponed match.

 22.1 When the winning Club shall have been ascertained, the Management Committee shall deliver the Cup to such Club, which shall be responsible for its return to the Management Committee in good order and condition at least one month prior to the Final Tie in the ensuing year, provided always that the winning Club shall, from time to time throughout the year, on request from The League, release the Cup to The League for such purposes as The League shall require.